chuhakhanh/ansible-vmware-ocp4/README.md

     https://docs.openshift.com/container-platform/4.6/post_installation_configuration/node-tasks.html

 For clusters running on platforms that are not machine API enabled, such as bare metal and other user-provisioned infrastructure, you must implement a method of automatically approving the kubelet serving certificate requests (CSRs).
 [Review logss in logs/utility.log to review output from node utlity about bootstrap process](logs/utility.log)

 Example:

 After there are some error logs, and request pending.
-After approve all the request, all logs is cleared.
+After approve all the request, all logs is cleared.<br />
-E0808 15:40:48.752187   58531 reflector.go:307] k8s.io/client-go/tools/watch/informerwatcher.go:146: Failed to watch *v1.ClusterVersion: the server is currently unable to handle the request (get clusterversions.config.openshift.io)
+E0808 15:40:48.752187   58531 reflector.go:307] k8s.io/client-go/tools/watch/informerwatcher.go:146: Failed to watch *v1.ClusterVersion: the server is currently unable to handle the request (get clusterversions.config.openshift.io) <br />
-DEBUG Still waiting for the cluster to initialize: Cluster operator authentication is reporting a failure: WellKnownReadyControllerDegraded: need at least 3 kube-apiservers, got 2
+DEBUG Still waiting for the cluster to initialize: Cluster operator authentication is reporting a failure: WellKnownReadyControllerDegraded: need at least 3 kube-apiservers, got 2 <br />

 On node utility